MalphasWats/swords/pages/classes.markdown

 |:------------:|---------|
 |      15      |  Magic  |

+A Mage's primary attribute is *Intelligence*.
+Your Mana Pool is additionally increased by your *Intelligence* class bonus each level.

 You are skilled in the arcane and mysterious arts of magic.
-You have little training in other areas, so you may not use any armor and you can only use daggers, staffs and darts as weapons.
+You have little training in other areas, so you may not use any armor and you can only use daggers, staffs and slings as weapons.
-You begin the game with a spellbook into which you may copy as many spells as you discover, however, you may only use as many as your Intelligence allows.
-Each day you must memorize the spells you wish to use.
+You begin the game with a spellbook into which you may copy as many spells as you discover.

 These spells may be cast as many times as your Mana Pool allows.

 Level 1 Spells cost 1 Mana to use.